 “Nope!
 You’re the nun, tell me.”

 “I’m a nurse, not a nun.”
 Beatrice used her phone to show Faith the homepage for her hospital, which warned users about various drugs.
-“The psychedelic high from centipede dust lasts only half an hour, but it can feel like ages—and some people have lifelong psychological problems after one dose.”
+“The psychedelic high from centipede dust lasts only half an hour, but it can feel like ages—and some people have lifelong psychological problems after one dose.
+Even when I would join you smoking crickets, I’d have never touched centipede.”

 Dan placed three glasses of orange-juice on the coffee-table and sat right-most on the couch, farthest from Beatrice.
 “Who would like to partake?
 Drink some orange-juice now and more right before you hit the centipede dust.
 Afterward you’ll chug the rest of the glass.”